par12005/TPPS/docs/source/user_pages/page_2.rst

 * PH Control: drop-down menu - Whether the PH level was controlled during the study: 'controlled', 'uncontrolled'
 * PH Value: text field - The PH level during the study.
 If the level was not controlled, then provide the average PH level.
-* Treatments: checkboxes with textfields - The treatments the trees were subject to during the study.
+* Treatments: checkboxes with textfields - The treatments the plants were subject to during the study.
 If a treatment is checked, a textfield for the description of that treatment will appear below it.

 Greenhouse
 ----------